yihfei/bloom/README.md

 1. Push your code to GitHub.
 2. Connect your repository to Vercel.
-3. Connect the vercel project to a database (I used neon).
+3. Connect the vercel project to a Postgres database (I used neon).
 3. Set up environment variables in Vercel.
 4. Deploy your app with one click.